-Bit 6 DATA IND: Transmit/receive SCK status indication
+Bit 6 DATA_IND: Transmit/receive SCK status indication

-When the SCK counter is 0 (it has not started to receive data), this bit is 0, otherwise the bit status is 1.
+When the SCK counter is 0 (it has not started to receive data), this bit is 0, otherwise the bit is 1.

-Note: This bit is used by the firmware to determine whether the data is correct when the SCK count error is caused by glitch in the Slave Mode, which will affect the data reception.
+Note: This bit is used for the slave mode.
+When the SCK count error is caused by glitch, which will affect the data reception, this bit can be checked by the firmware to determine whether the data is correct.